 Duty not to accept benefits from third parties

 This prohibition clearly covers situations such as a director accepting a bribe from a contractor in return for granting a contract.
-However, it is unqualified and so extends to any corporate hospitality or gift.
-Accordingly, some companies implement policies permitting directors to only accept benefits below a specific level.
+It is unqualified and extends to any corporate hospitality or gift.
+This duty is not simply breached if any hospitality or gift is accepted.
+Any such acceptance needs to be regarded as being likely to give rise to a conflict of interest.
+Many companies choose to implement policies permitting directors to accept benefits below a certain level.

 Only the company’s shareholders can authorise a director to accept benefits from third parties; the directors do not possess the requisite power.